Coaching & Training at SATTC

 A dedicated 2-hour segment of time is set aside on most Saturdays and Sundays, from 11:00 AM to 1:00 PM, for coaching and/or practice time on an appointment basis with the coach / trainer of your choice.
 The coach must make certain the facility will be unlocked as this is not a regularly scheduled key-duty time(s).

 Personal coaching / training / practice sessions may be scheduled and conducted during other regularly scheduled open play time whenever a table is available but not when other players are waiting to use the same table for match play.

-Other than the Saturday / Sunday morning dedicated coaching time, it's best to schedule coaching / practice during times of comparatively low use, such as Friday from 2:00 PM to 4:00 PM, or Monday through Thursday from 10:30 AM to 1:30 PM, or the first hour or so of any scheduled open-play day.
-Another coaching option is available in the AFFC room commonly known as the classroom on weekends and on weekdays after 6:00 PM.
+Other than the Saturday / Sunday morning dedicated coaching time, it's best to schedule coaching / practice during times of comparatively low use, such as Friday from 2:00 PM to 4:00 PM, or the first hour or so of any scheduled open-play day.

 Robot Drill.
-For SATTC club members only (either monthly or daily dues-paid basis), individual drill time is available using the club's robot machine usually on Friday afternoons from 2 - 4 PM, or other times of low attendance - such as mid-day weekdays Monday through Thursday - at a cost of $8/hour, or $5/half-hour, on a first-come basis.
-Only the additional robot fee is paid by a monthly-dues member but a day-paid member pays that day's fee ($7/adult, $5/student) in addition to the robot fee.
+For SATTC club members only (either monthly or daily dues-paid basis), individual drill time is available using the club's robot machine usually on Friday afternoons from 2 - 4 PM, or other times of low attendance - such as mid-day weekdays Monday through Thursday - at a cost of $15/hour, or $10/half-hour, on a first-come basis.
+Only the additional robot fee is paid by a monthly-dues member but a day-paid member pays that day's fee ($10) in addition to the robot fee.
 Make arrangements with the daily SATTC on-duty volunteer staff person who has discretion regarding a specific table / time / session.

 Available Coaches / Instructors